 In order to receive your diploma, your bursar account must be paid in full and you can't have any holds on your account.
-Contact the Bursar's Office at 513-745-3435, firstname.lastname@example.org or stop in the office in the Musketeer Mezzanine M-F 8:30am-5:00pm
+Contact the Bursar's Office at 513-745-3435, email@example.com or stop in the office in the Musketeer Mezzanine M-F 8:30am-5:00pm if you have any questions.
+Balance information can be seen on the student's ePayment site which is available through the Student Hub and the Pay Bill icon.

 The 1098-T's for tax year 2018 are available and if you haven't signed up to receive this form electronically, it was mailed by January 31, 2019.
 All students can access their 1098-T information through the Student Hub Self-Service icon.
 For those students who signed up to receive their 1098-T electronically from Heartland/ECSI, they can access that information by going to https://heartland.ecsi.net and logging in.
 For students who didn't sign up to receive their 1098-T electronically, the paper forms were mailed by January 31st.